 I bought this because I was on the lookout for a tinted moisturizer or tinted sunscreen with a higher SPF (most are 15 or 20, and in the Australian summer sun I feel like that's not enough), and this was one of the very few products that I found that met that criteria.
 Sadly, I can't stand the stuff- I feel like I'm spreading peanut butter on my face when I put this on, both in texture and colour!
 If I want to put powder over it, my face is so sticky that brush hairs shed and stick to it, and colour (blush, etc) doesn't apply smoothly either.
 It takes a lot more cleansing that usual before I feel like it's gone from my skin as well.
 I probably haven't given this stuff a fair chance- I've only used it a couple of times, perhaps with more use I'd discover how to work with it better.
 But to be honest, it just feels so awful that I don't even want to give it that chance.
 I thought this would be a timesaver but I'd rather just keep the extra step of applying a separate sunscreen.

-This applies quite thickly initially but blends out a bit better although you really do have to spread it a bit.
+The medium tinted daywear looks scarily dark initially, but it blends out and I'm thankful for the tint because even though it's not as opaque as regular zinc, it still leaves a slightly pale cast to my face and makes me look like I'm wearing heavy makeup.This applies quite thickly initially but blends out a bit better although you really do have to spread it a bit.
 Once it dries, it's less greasy than some other sunscreens on the market although still greasy.
 This feels thick on my skin and I'm aware of it sitting on my face like a thick second layer, but it's also for this reason that I know that it's protecting me.
 Unfortunately, due to its thickness, it also makes me break out, and when I wash it off, my regular cleanser just doesn't cut it - I have to exfoliate to make sure it comes off properly.
 This melts on my face during warm weather despite powdering.
 The price is quite good for the quality, but it's just too thick and heavy.
 A similar product for a better price (if you don't mind the lack of a tint) is Natural Instinct's SPF30+ mineral sunscreen, which is also less thick.